firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

 <img src="../../assets/images/load_data_sql_workflow.png" alt="You can use either the load data wizard or SQL to create a database, engine, and then load data." width="700"/>

-For more information on how to register, create a database and engine using the Firebolt user interface, see the [Get Started](../../Guides/getting-started.md) guide.
+For more information on how to register, create a database and engine using the **Firebolt Workspace**, see the [Get Started](../../Guides/getting-started.md) guide.
 To create an engine using SQL, use [CREATE ENGINE](../../sql_reference/commands/engines/create-engine.md).
 You can check how many engines are defined in your current account using [SHOW ENGINES](../../sql_reference/commands/metadata/show-engines.md).
 For more information and examples of how to create engines, see [Work with engines using DDL](../../Guides/operate-engines/working-with-engines-using-ddl.md).
 To create a database, use [CREATE DATABASE](../../sql_reference/commands/data-definition/create-database.md).
 You can check how many databases are defined in your current account using [SHOW DATABASES](../../sql_reference/commands/metadata/show-databases.md).
-Next, log into the Firebolt workspace and enter SQL into the script tab.
+Next, log into the **Firebolt Workspace** and enter SQL into the script tab in the **SQL Editor**.

 The following code examples show different workflows based on need and complexity: